How to extract all links from a page in JavaScript

 })

-// Keep only links on the same host as the page you fetched.
+// keep only links on the same host as the page you fetched.

 const origin = new URL(url).origin